samjaninf/OFN-User-Guide---Master/basic-features/products-1/README.md

 For [irregularly priced products](pricing-irregular-items-kg.md), such as a **whole chicken** with a price that varies from chicken to chicken depending on weight, there is an option to set a price 'per chicken' which can then be adjusted at the time of delivery to the specific piece of meat/vegetable.

-The "[Bulk Buy Option](group-buy-for-bulk-ordering.md)" page details how Buying Groups can use OFN to organise and record bulk purchases.
+The "[Bulk Buy Option](group-buy-for-bulk-ordering.md)" page details how Buying Groups can use Harvest To Order to organise and record bulk purchases.
 For example, if a group buys rice in 25 kg bags then this function can help distribute the rice between customers based on a weight range they request on purchase.